Ovnuniarchos/synth-et-quatre/fmsynth/docs/fx.markdown

 # Synth commands

+In the LFO command set, the LFOs to be affected are selected with the operator mask.

 ## 30xx – 33xx

 Set modulation intensity from operator 1–4 to the operators selected by the operator mask, to ±`π*xx/127.5`.